minixli/decisiontree/README.md

 ## Welcome to decisiontree

-When encountered complex business logic with many if/else to do, I found it would always result in messy coding style.
-I tried async library but it also can't satisfy this situation gracefully, so I wrote decisiontree and open source it.
+When encountered complex business logic with many if/else to do in NodeJS, it would always result in a messy coding style.
+I tried async library but it can't help solve this situation in a very graceful way, so I wrote decision tree and open source it.

+## Sample

+The test is also a sample.

 ## Todo